APCSP-SLCA/apcsp-slca.github.io/curriculum/hardware/index.md

 * CPUs now can have multiple cores
 * Cores are the devices inside the CPU that can preform mathematical operations, load info from memory, save info to memory, etc.
     * The more cores, the more tasks a CPU can do at once
-* CPUs now also support hyper-threading
-    * a single core will present itself as multiple cores to a computer's operating system
 * Systems on a Chip (SoaC) are when a CPU and more are all interconnected at once rather than attached to a motherboard
     * Popular in phones, tables, and game consoles
     * Raspberry Pi